usdot-jpo-sdcsdw/jpo-sdcsdw/README.md

 **Step 1**: Configure Services

-To configure the SDC/SDW for deployment, edit (or copy) the file at `helm/values.yaml`.
+To configure the SDC/SDW for deployment, create a `values.yaml` file, it is recommended to create this file at `helm/values.yaml`.
+Two sample files are provided for you at `helm/values.minikube.example.yaml` and `helm/values.prod.example.yaml`.
+These templates are designed to run either on a local cluster, or a production cluster deployed in a cloud environment, respectively.

 #### Configuration Values